Ooha128/Ooha128/README.md

 ### Hi there 👋

-🔭 I’m currently pursuing B.tech 4th year in the stream of Computer Science and Engineering
+🔭 I’m currently working at ADOBE as Member of Technical Staff

-:school: I am studying in V R Siddhartha Engineering College.
+:school: Graduated in Computer Science And Engineering from VRSEC 2023

-🌱 I’m currently learning Full stack Development.
+🌱 Enthusiast of Full stack Development.

 :tada: I completed interning with Adobe as product intern for summer 2021 & 2022.